bitsofcotton/simple_pmpu/README.md

 # Simple PMPU
 Simple parallel MPU concept document.
-MISC paradigm.
+MISC array paradigm.

+We have large change from before, since pagin have a memory reference speed matter, so we depend on programming language the system have.

+This is almost the small enough MPU-array everyone at least once dreamed.

 # We cannot use this without searching prior results
 This is concept and only compileable document.